Martinaa1408/LB2_project_Group_5/README.md

 ---

 ## Conclusion:
-The **SVM (RBF kernel)** outperforms the rule-based model on all quantitative metrics, maintaining excellent generalization to independent data while minimizing false positives.
+The MLP leveraging ESM-2 embeddings outperforms both the SVM and rule-based models on all metrics, capturing canonical and atypical signal peptides with near-perfect accuracy and robust generalization.

-The **Von Heijne PSWM** remains biologically interpretable and complements the SVM by providing motif-level insight into cleavage-site conservation.
+The Von Heijne PSWM remains biologically interpretable and complements the MLP by providing motif-level insight into cleavage-site conservation.

 ---